This post may contain affiliate links.

 Plan one subject at a time

-I find it easier to map out one subject at a time than to plan month by month.
+I find it easier to map out one subject at a time rather than plan month by month.
 Plan one subject all the way through the school year then move on to the next subject.

 Example: I will plan all of science before I start planning history.